Hail, America

 "Hail, America" is a regal concert march composed by George Drumm.
-It is known for its fanfare and trio sections performed during the presidential entrance at state dinners, but is not to be confused with Hail to the Chief, the president's arrival march.
+It is known for its fanfare and trio sections performed during the presidential entrance at state dinners.
 It has also been used as the honors music for the President-elect of the United States.

 Background

 "Hail, America" was composed by George Drumm, a German immigrant to the United States, in 1917 and first publicly performed during a concert in New York City the following year.
 Drumm appears to have composed the march to rebut questions as to his national loyalty after the United States declaration of war on Germany.
 According to Drumm, he wrote the march while riding the subway between Manhattan and Brooklyn.

 Dwight Eisenhower preferred "Hail, America" to the traditional arrival march "Hail to the Chief" and ordered it performed at the 1953 and 1957 inaugurations to introduce him.
 Beginning with John F. Kennedy, the use of "Hail to the Chief" was resumed.

-The trio section of "Hail, America" was performed to introduce then President-elect Barack Obama during the 2009 presidential inauguration, eight years later, to introduce then President-elect Donald Trump at the 2017 presidential inauguration, and four years later, to introduce then President-elect Joe Biden in the 2021 presidential inauguration.
+The trio section of "Hail, America" was performed to introduce then President-elect Barack Obama during the 2009 presidential inauguration, eight years later, to introduce then President-elect Donald Trump at the 2017 presidential inauguration, four years later, to introduce then President-elect Joe Biden in the 2021 presidential inauguration, and four years later, to introduce then President-elect Donald Trump in the 2025 presidential inauguration.